Human Papillomavirus Infection

 Current U.S. recommendations and guidelines from the Advisory Committee on Immunization Practices for HPV vaccination for females and males are below:

-ACIP recommends routine vaccination of males aged 11 or 12 years with HPV4 or HPV9 administered as a 3-dose series.
+ACIP recommends routine vaccination of males aged 11 or 12 years with HPV4 or HPV9.
 The vaccination series can be started beginning at age 9 years.
-Vaccination with HPV4 or HPV9 is recommended for males age 13-21 years who have not been vaccinated previously or who have not completed the 3-dose series.
+Vaccination with HPV4 or HPV9 is recommended for males age 13-21 years who have not been vaccinated previously or who have not completed the series.
 Males age 22-26 years may be vaccinated.

 Sources and Further Reading